flyteorg/flytesnacks/cookbook/docs/getting_started/creating_tasks_and_workflows.md

 ### Tasks are Containerized Blocks of Compute

 You can think of Flyte tasks as containerized blocks of compute.
-When tasks are run in a Flyte backend, they that are actually isolated from all other tasks.
+When tasks are run in a Flyte backend, they are actually isolated from all other tasks.
 Consider this simple task:

 ```{code-cell} ipython3